 If the prospect of an interview makes you nervous, understand that it’s perfectly normal.
 Use that nervous energy to your advantage.
 Remember that interviewing is a skill, not a talent that you are born with.

 The interview provides the employer the opportunity to see if you would meet their needs, but it also gives you the opportunity to see if this is a good fit for you.
 During the interview, put your best foot forward and be yourself.

 - Conduct further research on the company/employer .
 Use online resources and talk to people in the field who might know something about the employer.
 Doing research on a company allows you to develop examples of accomplishments that might be especially relevant to discuss during the interview process, sound knowledgeable if asked “what do you know about our organization?" and create questions to ask the employer which can aid in your decision if offered the position.

 - Make sure you have the clothing to make a good first impression .
 For conservative environments (accounting, banking, financial services and most employers in the business sector) you will want a dark suit.
 For more informal environments, you may wear a jacket and dress pants or skirt.
-Career Services can provide much more in-depth advice concerning clothing, shoes, make-up, and accessories appropriate for interviews.
+The Career Development Center can provide much more in-depth advice concerning clothing, shoes, make-up, and accessories appropriate for interviews.

-- Schedule a mock interview through the office of Career Services.
+- Schedule a mock interview through the Career Development Center.
 The more you practice, the more comfortable you are likely to become in answering interview questions.

 - If possible, take a test run to the organization so that you will know the building location and where to park.
 Allow extra time for traffic.
 You will want to arrive 10 – 15 minutes early for your interview.
 Bring extra copies of your resume and cover letter in a portfolio along with a reference list, pen, pencil and paper.
 Make sure to get a good night’s sleep before your interview.